libsese/sese/README.md

 ## [RFC7540](https://www.rfc-editor.org/rfc/rfc7540.txt) verify by [h2spec](https://github.com/summerwind/h2spec)

+> [!NOTE]
+> Except for 6.1/2, 6.2/4,
+> the unfinished parts are suspected to be due to errors in the implementation of the h2spec standard.

 - 6.1.
 DATA
     - [x] 1: Sends a DATA frame with 0x0 stream identifier
     - [ ] 2: Sends a DATA frame on the stream that is not in "open" or "half-closed (local)" state